SorinGFS/idn-hostname/readme.md

 ## What does _not_ do

+-   This validator does not support `context` or `locale` specific [Special Casing](https://www.unicode.org/Public/16.0.0/ucd/SpecialCasing.txt) mappings.
+For such needs some sort of `mapping` must be done before using this validator.
 -   This validator does not support `UTS#46 useTransitional` backward compatibility flag.
 -   This validator does not support `UTS#46 STD3 ASCII rules`, when required they can be enforced on separate layer.
 -   This validator does not attempt to resolve or query DNS — it only validates label syntax/mapping/contextual/bidi rules.